kgeun/Rewards-App/README.md

 ## Introduction to the project focus
 ### Easily extensible design
 1. Separation of client-server logic by making the backend logic independent as a bound service part to be similar to reality
-2. By simulating actual client to server communication, the information input by the user and the reward information sent by the server are all encapsulated in a data class and designed to communicate in a byte array.
+2. By simulating actual client to server communication, the information input by the user and the reward information sent by the server are all encapsulated in a data class and designed to communicate in byte array.
 It is designed not to change the communication protocol even if the structure changes.
 3. The settings set by the company (channels, rewards, service error output, etc.) are all managed in one location (constants directory or package in the project) affecting the entire project.
 ### Object-oriented and test-aware design
 1. In the RewardsService and Eligible Service, which are the core algorithms of the service, the service stage and the actual logic part are separated and designed to increase the test efficiency.